vamseekodavaluri/GenAI/notes.md

 - Use Cases: Sequence prediction, time series forecasting, natural language processing.

 - Basic Idea: Has memory from previous steps to inform the current step.
 This makes them suited for tasks where temporal dynamics and sequence matter.

+#### Out of these, CNNs and RNNs are specialized types of DNNs.
+While CNNs are designed for spatial data like images, RNNs are designed for sequential data like time series or sentences.
+LLMs, on the other hand, focus on linguistic data and can be built upon architectures like RNNs or transformers (as in the case of GPT and BERT).

 #### Reinforcement Learning